-Please note that if you do not have a township permit displayed on your vehicle you will be asked for proof of residency.
+Please note that if that our center is open for residents only.
+If you do not have a township permit displayed on your vehicle you will be asked for proof of residency.
 Once a permit is obtained please be sure the permit is visible on your vehicle.

-- Clothing & toys: Bins are available for clothing & toys or you can call the Social Services Office at (973) 448-2026 to make a donation.
+- Clothing: Bins are available for clothing or you can call the Social Services Office at (973) 448-2026 to make a donation.

-- Commingles: aluminum cans, glass bottles & jars, plastic food and beverage containers #1,2,4,5 & 7, milk, juice, soda, detergent and some cleaning supplies, steel/tin cans
+- Comingle: aluminum cans, glass bottles & jars, plastic food & beverage containers #1,2,5 milk, juice, soda, broth, etc. detergent and some cleaning supplies containers, steel/tin cans.

-- Corrugated cardboard - STYROFOAM must be removed from all boxes.
-Styrofoam can be placed in regular trash
+- Corrugated cardboard - FLATTENED *Styrofoam must be removed from all boxes.
+Styrofoam can be placed in regular trash.

 - Fluorescent light bulbs: Please transport carefully.
 Broken bulbs will not be accepted.